 As part of our transformational plans we wanted to ensure that we developed a corporate approach to procurement, contract management and rationalisation of ICT systems.
-The funding from the LGA helped us develop and shape this work strand and prioritise our efforts on areas that would provide the Council with the largest savings and biggest impact.
+The funding from the LGA helped us develop and shape this work strand and prioritise our efforts on areas that would provide the council with the largest savings and biggest impact.
 This case study forms part of our productivity experts resource.

 The challenge was to have visibility of third party contract expenditure, detail on the Contracts register and ensure that correct procurement regulations are being applied.
 Our recent audit report had also flagged duplication of spend for the same item with different suppliers, which indicated that there was a missed opportunity to drive down spend through greater buying power.
 In addition there were also major concerns around silo purchasing of ICT equipment in service teams and the need to ensure the process was reviewed, and provided the correct check and challenge at corporate level before purchases were made.

 The LGA funding helped us pay for an external professional procurement consultant who worked with us to help us understand our spend better and align our contract register with our creditor spend for 2016/17.
 This exercise proved to be really valuable as it immediately identified a £1.5m gap between our contract register and creditor spend, that we immediately worked to get updated.

 This provided us with a complete picture of our spend which we then worked to get categorised under the industry standard pro-class specification, to help with benchmarking and targeted approach to reducing expenditure accordingly.

 In addition to the above, the consultant analysed our contract register and shared with us the following key findings:

 - Our contract register featured 967 suppliers generating 5,561 invoices per year, which for an authority of this size feels too many